KitimboRino/TrashTruck-ALX-portfolio-project/README.md

 ## Contributor Team

-TrashTruck UG is by a dedicated team of ALX-SE students:
+TrashTruck is created by a dedicated team of ALX-SE students:

 ### **Rino Kitimbo**
 [rinokitimbo](https://kredinc.vercel.app/)